On the solution of the harmonic-divgrad PDEs system: Space form and Killing–Hopf theorem

 where the pullback of the covering map is such that

-Therefore, according to Killing-Hopf theorem, any complete Riemannian manifold of constant sectional curvature is the quotient of one of the three canonical examples above by a group, which is a subgroup of the corresponding isometry group, that acts freely and properly discontinuously.
-As a result, only very few smooth manifolds can admit a constant sectional curvature metric; despite this, these spaces are among the most widely used Riemannian manifolds in theoretical physics, for example to model cosmological phenomena \cite{Calcagni:2017sdq}.
+Therefore, according to Killing--Hopf theorem, any complete Riemannian manifold of constant sectional curvature is the quotient of one of the three canonical examples above by a group, which is a subgroup of the corresponding isometry group, that acts freely and properly discontinuously.
+As a result, only very few smooth manifolds can admit a constant sectional curvature metric; despite this, these spaces are among the most widely used Riemannian manifolds in theoretical physics.
+A first example are the constant time sections of standard cosmological models \cite{Calcagni:2017sdq}.
+Such Riemannian manifolds appear also in string theory and holography; indeed, a particular class of Sasaki-Einstein manifolds used to extend the standard AdS/CFT correspondence, the lens space $L(p,q_1,..,q_n)$, are nothing but that positive constant sectional curvature manifold \cite{Ionicioiu:1998qg,Ogawa:2022fyc,Maldacena_1999,Manzoni:2022htx,Aharony:2003sx,Amariti:2022dui,Antinucci:2021edv}.
+They are quotient of $S^{2n-1}$ by $\Gamma$ that is a finite cyclic group acting on the sphere by isometries.